Arduino Nano ESP32 - MQTT

 In this guide, we'll delve into utilizing Arduino Nano ESP32 for sending and receiving data to/from an MQTT broker through the MQTT protocol.
 Specifically, we'll cover:

-Arduino Nano ESP32 MQTT
+- Establishing a connection between Arduino Nano ESP32 and an MQTT broker.

 We'll examine two distinct scenarios: